Koloss5421/KindleScribeSync/README.md

 ## Getting Started
 Syncs Kindle Scribe notebooks using an android user agent to access the notebook files.
 Keeps a local record of the last update time.
 Runs a check every 5 minutes.
+Stores the files in a destination folder in PDF format.

 Using `pystray` to have a "Force Sync" and "Last Update" button in the system tray.